"""This module implements BQSKit Runtime's Worker."""

 BQSKit Runtime's Worker.

-BQSKit Runtime utilizes a single-threaded worker to accept, execute,
+BQSKit Runtime utilizes a dual-threaded worker to accept, execute,

 pause, spawn, resume, and complete tasks in a custom event loop built